-One way in which someone can go about discontinuing spousal support in Monmouth County is if the party paying spousal support can show that the other person is cohabiting with another person.
+One way in which someone can go about discontinuing alimony in Monmouth County is if the party paying alimony can show that the other person is cohabiting with another person.
 The idea is that the person no longer needs spousal support because they have another partner that is supplementing the income they lost when the marriage ended.

 Individuals should be aware that simply living apart does not mean that a couple is not cohabitating.
 There are a few factors the court will look at when deciding if a couple is cohabitating.
 These factors are: